bookshelves-project/bookshelves-front/content/pages/opds-catalog-more.md

 ## Webreader

-You can read any eBook available on <app-name></app-name> **directly in your browser with Webreader**, you can **access it from the detail page of any book** in the available actions.
+You can read any eBook available on <markdown-app-name></markdown-app-name> **directly in your browser with Webreader**, you can **access it from the detail page of any book** in the available actions.
 Webreader is a simple and effective feature aimed at allowing you to quickly read an eBook but not having all the options like on an eReader.
-You can **discover Webreader right now** by trying it with a random eBook from <api-link endpoint="/webreader" :self-refer="true"></api-link>.
+You can **discover Webreader right now** by trying it with a random eBook from <markdown-api-link endpoint="/webreader" :self-refer="true"></markdown-api-link>.

 ## Android